kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Why Applied NLP Focuses on Simplicity

-Simple models explain behavior.
+Simple models explain behavior
-Simple pipelines scale well.
+Simple pipelines scale well
 Interpretability builds trust

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.